Clori92/carlotta-sweets/README.md

 ## Must-haves

-To be able to run and see this project you should download all the content and while inside the folder you should install the node_modules back with the:
+To be able to run and see this project you should download all the content and while inside the folder you should install the node_modules back with: `npm install`
-### `npm install`

-After doing that you should be able to run the React application with
+After doing that you should be able to run the React application with: `npm start`
-### `npm start`

 When everything is done you should be about to see the Home page!
 ![image](https://github.com/Clori92/carlotta-sweets/assets/163460407/4fd5b950-2ce4-4723-970c-79436269ed16)

-Have fun and enjoy :)\
+#### Have fun and enjoy :)\
-Credits:\
+### Credits:\
 `Carlotta Riccardi`